Southern History

 Summary of Southern History

 • “Southern History” As a Representative of Racial Discrimination and Slavery: The poet opens the poem with a bang saying the teacher was quoting the Civil War and how the slaves were very happy and that they had had cordial relations with their masters who properly fed and clothed them.
 However, the poet does not see the truth in these lines, for history books other than these textbooks do not speak about these cordial relations, while the reality of the political situation also defies this narrative.
 When the class reaches Reconstruction after the Civil War, the students come to know more about history through movies and true accounts that things about slavery were not as taught in the initial books.
-They also watch different paintings depicting the reality of slavery during Reconstruction but the poet has nothing else to do except to keep her mum, for students often do not defy teachers and do respond to them during pedagogic activities.
+In addition, they observe various paintings that depict the harsh realities of slavery during the Reconstruction period, while the poet is left with no other option but to remain silent, as students typically do not challenge their teachers and do participate in pedagogical activities.

 literary devices are integral parts of poetic or prose writings.
 The analysis of these devices in the poem as given below shows how important they are.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /a/ in “Before the war, they were happy, he said”, /o/ in “three hours of watching Gone with the Wind” and the sound of /i/ in “my teacher guarded.
-Silent, so did I.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /e/ in “history class.)
+The slaves were clothed, fed”, the sound of /i/ in “three hours of watching Gone with the Wind” and the sound of /ai/ in “my teacher guarded.
+Silent, so did I”.

-2. Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as /s/ in “slave stood.”
+2. Alliteration: It is the use of successive consonant sounds in the initials of the successive word,s such as /s/ in “slave stood” and the sound of /w/ “I watched the words blur on the page”.

-3. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /w/ in “I watched the words blur on the page”, /w/ and /l/ in “It was late; we still had Reconstruction” and the sound of /t/ and /n/ in “a true account of how things were back then.”
+3. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /r/ in “I watched the words blur on the page” and the sound of /t/ and /n/ in “a true account of how things were back then.”

 a true account of how things were back then.